 Above all, Elizabeth Siddal was his first renowned model, his obsession and the woman with whom he fell madly in love and eventually married.
-She had a wild-earthly tumble of flaming copper curls and a heart-shaped face likened to the goddess Venus.
+She had a wild-earthly tumble of flaming copper curls, and a heart-shaped face likened to the goddess Venus.
 Though after Siddal's tragic passing, no other woman muse had pierced his heart in such a fragmented way than Elizabeth who left him a tortured soul.
 Full of grief and remorse, Rossetti created a masterpiece, immortalizing Elizabeth and naming the work Beata Beatrice, a haunting memorial to his wife's final hours.

 A Sisterhood of Stunners

-After his wife's untimely death, Rossetti continued on with his painter's ambition and found inspiration in his next muse, Fanny Cornforth.
+After his wife's untimely death, Rossetti continued with his painter's ambition and found inspiration in his next muse, Fanny Cornforth.
 Though unconventional for its day, the painter and his muse lived together despite social norms where they worked together on over 60 portraits.

 Although Rossetti lived with Fanny, he still used other models for his inspiration.
 One muse, in particular, Jane Burden Morris was the wife of a friend and textile artist, William Morris.
 Rossetti and Jane carried on an unusual friendship that ran deep and emotional although purportedly platonic.
 Known for her incredible figure, Rossetti considered Jane the perfect model and the epitome of his Pre-Raphaelite vision.
-Other notable models used for Rossetti's painting included his own sister, Christina Rossetti, Annie Miller, Marie Spartali Stillman and Alexa Wilding.
+Other notable models used for Rossetti's painting included his sister, Christina Rossetti, Annie Miller, Marie Spartali Stillman and Alexa Wilding.

 - Beata Beatrice (1870) Elizabeth Siddal